obriencasey/eng298-fa25-mod7-sbom-lab/README.md

 - Vulnerability analysis (top 5 CVEs or rationale for zero matches)
 - Reflection on insights and process

-2. Upload to `/deliverables/` and push to GitHub:
+2. Upload to `/deliverables/` and push to GitHub (use all lowercase filenames as shown below to simplify grading):

 ```
 deliverables/